partio-scout/fj16-roihuapp-react-native/README.md

-# Tekijätilanne

-Käykää täyttämässä oma tilanteenne linkissä https://partio.sharepoint.com/sites/roihu/tiimit/elamys/_layouts/15/guestaccess.aspx?guestaccesstoken=933aZ6kKT4kEeed%2fU0WecAA%2ffX6Ky94kAFWK58cxGAA%3d&docid=1c256655ec5734066921e7d18553c2c3e

 # RoihuApp - React Native

-Mobile application for Roihu.
+Mobile application for Roihu Finnjamboree 2016.
 Targets firstly Android, but may work on iOS too.

 ## Development